MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/help/how-to-add-a-see-also-section-to-a-provider-help-topic.md

 books, paper, and online topics, including an online version of the current provider help topic.

 When you refer to online topics, provide the URI or a search term in plain text.
-The `Get-Help` cmdlet does not link or redirect to any of the topics in the list.
-Also, the `Online` parameter of the `Get-Help` cmdlet does not work with provider help.
+The `Get-Help` cmdlet doesn't link or redirect to any of the topics in the list.
+Also, the `Online` parameter of the `Get-Help` cmdlet doesn't work with provider help.

 The **See Also** section is created from the `RelatedLinks` element and the tags that it contains.
 The following XML shows how to add the tags.